jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 - `explosionRadius` lets us control the enemy's explosion size.
 It is public so we can adjust the radius in the Unity Inspector
 - `explosionObj` will hold a Prefab that plays the explosion animation when instantiated.

 Inside the same *Enemy* script, there is a `Explode()` function you need to implement.
 The function will be invoked when the player and enemy make contact.
 Upon contact, spawn the `explosionObj` in place of the enemy and `Debug.Log("Tons of damage") if it catches *player* in the `explosionRadius` (you will implement the damage in a later section).
 Finally, destroy the enemy GameObject.
+After implementing `Explode()`, call `Explode()` in `OnCollisionEnter2D()` if the player collides with the enemy.

-**Task 2.2: Implement Explode()**
+**Task 2.2: Implement Explode() and invoke `Explode()` in `OnCollisionEnter2D()` if the collides with the enemy.**

 Functions to modify:

-*Enemy.cs* -> `Explode()`
+*Enemy.cs* -> `Explode()` and `OnCollisionEnter2D()`

+{: .note}
-Hint: Use a 2D circle raycast (https://docs.unity3d.com/ScriptReference/Physics2D.CircleCast.html) to detect if the player is within the `explosionRadius`.
+>Use a 2D circle raycast (https://docs.unity3d.com/ScriptReference/Physics2D.CircleCastAll.html) to detect if the player is within the `explosionRadius`.
+For the direction parameter, you can just pass in `Vector2.zero`.
 `CircleCastAll()` returns an array of all objects caught in the circle cast.
-They will be of type `RaycastHit2D` which hold the same basic properties as game objects such as the `transform` and `tag` property.
+They will be of type `RaycastHit2D` which hold the same basic properties as game objects such as the `Transform` and `tag` property.
 Also make sure to set your attack variables in the Unity inspector before testing your code!
-We provide a explosion prefab located in *Assets > Prefabs* that you can drag into *ExplosionObj*.
+We provide a explosion prefab located in `Assets > Prefabs` that you can drag into `explosionObj` in the unity inspector.

 Solution (translate hex below to ASCII):